SESYNC-ci/lesson-style/docs/_slides/command-line.md

 ### Push Notebooks to GitHub
 Your repository is empty right now, let's push a notebook to it.
-1. In your project folder create a new notebook by going to: **File -> New Launcher -> Python3**
+1. In your project folder create a new notebook by going to: **File -> New Launcher -> Python3**.
-2. Name the Python notebook
+2. Name the Python notebook.
-3. Do your work in the notebook and save it
+3. Do your work in the notebook and save it.
 ![]({% include asset.html path="images/save-notebook.png" %})
-4. Go to terminal and check the status of your repository
+4. Go to terminal and check the status of your repository.
 ```
 git status
 ```
 Your file will be listed under untracked files.
 ![]({% include asset.html path="images/git-untracked.png" %})
-5. Stage your changes with `git add <filename>`
+5. Stage your changes with `git add <filename>`.
 ```
 git add main.py
 ```